dreamRs/datamods/README.md

 This package provides custom shiny modules to import data from various sources and update variables in the dataset.
-The modules can be used in any standard shiny app.
+The modules can be used in any standard shiny application or RStudio add-in.

 ### Installation